cnzhihao/mcp-artisan/README.md

 ## Tools

-### findRelevantPrompt
+### listPrompts

-Searches a directory of prompt files and returns the most relevant match based on semantic similarity.
+Lists all available prompt files in a specified directory.

 **Parameters:**
-- `userInput` (string, required): Keywords or description to match against
 - `promptsPath` (string, required): Absolute path to the prompts directory

 **Supported file extensions:** `.txt`, `.md`, `.prompt`, `.text`

+**Returns:** JSON object containing an array of available prompt filenames

+### getPromptContent

+Reads and returns the content of a specific prompt file.

+**Parameters:**
+- `promptPath` (string, required): Absolute path to the target prompt file

-**Returns:** Path to the most matching prompt file
+**Returns:** Raw text content of the prompt file

 ### saveHtml